Cloud Composer 1 | Cloud Composer 2

 Configure the following firewall rules:

-- Allow egress from GKE Node IP range to GKE Node IP range, all ports.
+- Allow ingress and egress traffic between GKE Node IP range and GKE Node IP range, all ports.

-- Allow egress from GKE Node IP range to GKE Pods IP range, all ports.
+- Allow ingress and egress traffic between GKE Node IP range and Pods IP range, all ports.

-- Allow egress from GKE Node IP range to GKE Control Plane IP range, all ports.
+- Allow ingress and egress from GKE Node IP range to GKE Control Plane IP range, all ports.

 - Allow egress from GKE Node IP range to Cloud Composer network IP range, TCP ports 3306 and 3307.